 Steve Carell has made impressive strides in dramatic performances such as Foxcatcher, Battle of the Sexes, and The Big Short.
 Here, however, is certainly his best work.
 Carell is tremendous as David, hopelessly and urgently trying to help his son, no matter what he puts him through.
 Each agonizing phone call to every late night search, Carell inhibits this father who is slowly abandoning his son through sure resignation.
 But also he has to be a father to his other children and a husband to his wife whilst also working at a writer.
 His balance to control Nic’s recovery with his day to day life.

 Carell and Chalamet make an earnest and heart-breaking pair; with all the chemistry of a father-son pairing whilst honing in the tragic gravitas of drug-addiction for a family.
 Director and co-writer Van Groeningen does well to keep Nic as a sympathetic character but also shows the impact of his struggle on the rest of his family.
 Not just his mother Vicki (an brilliant as always Amy Ryan,) and his step-mother Karen (a phenomenal Maura Tierney,) but his little brother and sister who feel the ripples of each of Nic’s deterioration.

 Beautiful Boy is an emotive experience.
 There is some uneven filmmaking which has some very confused editing and leaps through time.
 Yet with the intimate and stirring performances, you’ll find yourself captivated even if it is an excruciating watch.

 Van Groeningen ends the film on statistics.
 It’s clear that the Sheffs’ impacting stories serve to tell a bigger story.
 One of the biggest epidemics in the USA, it’s important that these movies make an impact on you and see how you can help those in need.

-Beautiful Boy is out in cinemas 18th January.
+Beautiful Boy is out on DVD & Blu-Ray.